|Formula 1 Racing||IndyCar||NASCAR|

 Index To How To Do It Information -- Who keeps track of all those projects published by magazines?
 This site does!
 Whether you want to learn how to make a wood shed for your back yard, how to use acrylic paint for the best effect, or how to make a tatted doily, this index can help you out.
 The index provides citations for magazine articles from 1963-1999.
 If the magazines aren't available at the Pottsville Library, talk to us about using Interlibrary Loan to get a copy of the article for you.

-Knitty: little purls of wisdom -- This site has lots of free patterns contributed by a wide variety of designers, plus knitting-related articles.
+Knitty: grassroots knitting -- This site has lots of free patterns contributed by a wide variety of designers, plus knitting-related articles.
 Pattern difficulty is indicated by "mellow" (beginners), "tangy" (intermediate level), "piquant" (for seasoned knitters), and "extraspicy" (lots of experience and patience needed).

 Return to top of page